persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     The user may define correlation between the variables by modifying the upper triangular part of the matrix.
 OTGui handles automatically the symmetry of the correlation matrix.
 By default all variables are set independent.
+The values are expected to be floating points or integers, included in the interval :math:`\left[-1;\right]`

 2- Limit state